 The impact of the Scrutiny report cannot be assessed until, at the earliest, an outline of a report has been developed.
 Therefore, within the Scrutiny Panel's report it could suggest that any impact on the nine protected characteristics be taken into account.

 However, any potential recommendations could have an effect on the community of the borough of Northampton, including:

-- All residents

-- Staff working at the Museums

-- Community Groups
+- All residents - Community Groups

-- Key Partners
+Key Partners

 Expected date of decision: